Maui Weather Forecast for May 28, 2026 | Maui Now

 Upcountry

-Today: Breezy.
-Mostly sunny with isolated showers.
-Highs around 59 at the visitor center to around 68 at the summit.
-East winds 10 to 15 mph becoming up to 20 mph in the afternoon.
+Today: Mostly sunny with isolated showers.
+Highs around 59 at the visitor center to around 65 at the summit.
+East winds up to 15 mph.
 Chance of rain 20 percent.

-Tonight: Partly cloudy.
-Breezy.
-Isolated showers in the evening, then scattered showers after midnight.
-Lows around 43 at the visitor center to around 46 at the summit.
-East winds up to 20 mph increasing to 10 to 20 mph after midnight.
-Chance of rain 40 percent.
+Tonight: Partly cloudy with isolated showers.
+Lows around 41 at the visitor center to around 47 at the summit.
+East winds up to 15 mph.
+Chance of rain 20 percent.

-Thursday: Mostly sunny.
-Scattered showers in the morning, then isolated showers in the afternoon.
-Highs around 60 at the visitor center to around 66 at the summit.
-East winds 10 to 15 mph.
-Chance of rain 40 percent.
+Friday: Sunny.
+Highs around 60 at the visitor center to around 64 at the summit.
+East winds up to 15 mph.

 East Maui

-Tonight: Partly cloudy in the evening then becoming mostly cloudy.
-Scattered showers.
-Lows 67 to 72 near the shore to around 47 near 5000 feet.
-East winds 10 to 15 mph.
+Tonight: Breezy.
+Mostly cloudy with scattered showers.
+Lows 65 to 70 near the shore to around 45 near 5000 feet.
+Southeast winds up to 20 mph.
 Chance of rain 40 percent.

-Thursday: Partly sunny with scattered showers.
-Highs 79 to 85 near the shore to around 64 near 5000 feet.
-East winds 10 to 15 mph.
-Chance of rain 40 percent.
+Friday: Breezy.
+Mostly sunny with isolated showers.
+Highs 79 to 86 near the shore to around 65 near 5000 feet.
+East winds up to 20 mph increasing to 10 to 20 mph in the afternoon.
+Chance of rain 20 percent.

 Lanai City